django-statsd/django-statsd/docs/index.rst

         statsd.incr('response.200')

 Django statsd will choose the client as specified in your config and send the data to it.
-You can change you client by specifying it in the config, the default is::
+You can change your client by specifying it in the config, the default is::

         STATSD_CLIENT = 'django_statsd.clients.normal'